dragoncoder047/blog/markdown/tree_world.md

 From this, special objects can be made with sentinel value of zero or infinity:

 * Anything immovable has infinite weight.
-* A non-container has zero volume.
+* A non-container has zero volume, but nonzero size.
 * A liquid has nonzero volume, but zero size.
 * A room that is not self-lit has zero luminosity (i.e. you need to bring in a candle to see stuff, otherwise you'll just get `It's dark in here`).